Vjekoslav Luburić: Rift with Pavelić

 In 1955, Pavelić entered discussions with Chetnik émigrés over the future partition of Bosnia and Herzegovina between Greater Croatia and Greater Serbia in the event of Yugoslavia's collapse.
 Luburić was incensed.
 In his writings, Luburić argued that Croatia, much like the NDH, should extend as far as the Drina River, but also include areas of Serbia, such as Sandžak, which had never been part of the wartime puppet state.
 Luburić vehemently denounced Pavelić and his followers.
 Shortly thereafter, he founded the Friends of the Drina Society (Društvo Prijatelja Drine) and the Croatian National Resistance (Hrvatski narodni odpor; HNO).
 In June 1956, Pavelić founded a rival organization, the Croatian Liberation Movement (Hrvatski oslobodilački pokret; HOP).

 In 1957, Luburić's wife received an anonymous letter detailing her husband's wartime atrocities, with great emphasis placed on his role in the killing of children.
 She filed for divorce shortly thereafter.
 During the divorce proceedings, Luburić was granted joint custody of the couple's children, as well as possession of their home.
-The same year, he sold the home and moved to the town of Carcaixent, near Valencia, where he opened a poultry farm.
+The same year, he sold the home and moved to the town of Carcagente, near Valencia, where he opened a poultry farm.
 The farm quickly went out of business and Luburić soon became a traveling salesman.
-Upon moving to Carcaixent, he founded Drina Press, an amateur publishing house, which was situated in his home.
+Upon moving to Carcagente, he founded Drina Press, an amateur publishing house, which was situated in his home.
 Luburić's neighbours, who knew him by the name Vicente Pérez García, were apparently unaware of his wartime past.
 He wrote articles under the pseudonyms General Drinjanin and Bojnik Dizdar (Colonel Dizdar).
 In his writings, Luburić conceded that he had made certain mistakes during the war, but never admitted to or expressed remorse for the atrocities that had been attributed to him.
 He advocated "national reconciliation" between the pro-Ustaše and pro-communist Croats.
 Luburić also claimed to have made contact with the Soviet Union's intelligence services.
 He argued that Croatia should become a neutral state in the event of Yugoslavia's disintegration, which was received particularly poorly in some fiercely anti-communist Croatian émigré circles.